South Bay Lakers

 South Bay Lakers Overview

-The South Bay Lakers are an American professional basketball team based in El Segundo, California, competing in the NBA G League.
-Founded in 2006 as the Los Angeles D-Fenders, the team is owned and affiliated with the Los Angeles Lakers, the first NBA franchise to own a D-League team.
-The South Bay Lakers play their home games at the UCLA Health Training Center and are known for developing talent within the Lakers organization, competing primarily in the Western Conference with team colors of purple, gold, and South Bay blue.
+The South Bay Lakers are an American professional basketball team based in El Segundo, California, that competes in the NBA G League as the affiliate of the Los Angeles Lakers.
+Founded in 2006 as the Los Angeles D-Fenders, the organization became the first National Basketball Association franchise to own a developmental league team.
+The team plays its home games at the UCLA Health Training Center in El Segundo, California.
+The South Bay Lakers have established themselves as a premier player development organization within the Western Conference, earning multiple conference and divisional titles while serving as a pipeline for NBA talent.
+Team colors are purple, gold, and South Bay blue, with general manager Nick Mazzella overseeing operations and Zach Guthrie serving as head coach.

 Founding and Organizational Origins